 Method

-- Heat the oil in a pan and fry the onions and garlic for about 10 mins until golden brown.
-Stir in the ginger and chillli and cook for 1 minute, stirring.
+1. Heat the oil in a pan and fry the onions and garlic for about 10 mins, on a low heat, until golden brown.
+Stir in the ginger and chilli and cook for 1 minute.

-- Add the garam masala to the pan with turmeric, chilli powder and a pinch of salt and cook for another minute, stirring.
+2. Add the garam masala to the pan with turmeric, chilli powder, a pinch of salt and pepper and cook for another minute.

-- Add the tomatoes, tomato puree and 1/4 pint / 150ml of water, stir well to combine.
-Reduce the heat and simmer for 20 mins until the sauce is so well reduced that it is almost sticking to the bottom of the pan and the oil has separated out on the surface, stirring occasionally.
+3. Add the tomatoes, tomato purée and 150ml of water, stir well to combine.
+Reduce the heat and simmer for 20 mins, stirring regularly.
+The sauce will be so well reduced that it is almost sticking to the bottom of the pan and the oil will have separated out on the surface.

-- Add the chicken to the pan with a few tbsp of water to the reduced sauce.
+4. Add the chicken to the pan with a few tablespoons of water to the reduced sauce.

-- Slowly bring to the boil, then reduce the heat and simmer gently for about 20 mins or until the chicken is completely cooked.
+5. Slowly bring to the boil, then reduce the heat.
+If using the coconut milk, add it now and simmer gently for about 20 mins or until the chicken is completely cooked.

-- Stir in the cream and simmer gently for a couple of mins.
+6. After this time if using the cream, in place of the coconut milk, add and simmer gently for a couple of minutes more.
 Season to taste.

-Serve with a scattering of fresh coriander, boiled basmati rice, warmed naan bread and a simple salad.
+Serve with a scattering of fresh coriander, boiled basmati rice and warmed naan bread.
+If it is a little spicy a spoonful of yoghurt will cool it down nicely.

 instead of using cream can I use coconut milk?
 If I can at what stage can the coconut be poured into the pan